com-lihaoyi/mainargs/readme.md

 ### @arg

 - `name: String`: lets you specify the long name of a CLI parameter, e.g.
   `--foo`.
-Defaults to the name of the function parameter if not given
+If an explicit `name` not passed, both the (typically) `camelCase` name of the Scala method parameter as well as its `kebab-case` equivalents will be accepted

 - `short: Char`: lets you specify the short name of a CLI parameter, e.g. `-f`.
   If not given, the argument can only be provided via its long name